Unlucky break: Will travel insurance protect you when you need it?

 Travel insurance is not health insurance

-If you have a private health insurance policy, you might think that you don't need travel insurance.
-After all, your health insurance should cover you no matter where you are in the world, right?
-Unfortunately, it’s usually only for while you’re in Australia.
-Travel insurance offers a different kind of cover and it is recommended for anyone planning to travel overseas.
+If you have a private health insurance policy, you might assume you’re covered for medical issues no matter where you are in the world.
+Unfortunately, that cover is usually only valid while you’re in Australia – travel insurance is a different product altogether, and it’s recommended for anyone heading overseas.

 How travel insurance works